overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 **To install elasticvue, follow these steps:**

-1. Visit the Chrome Web Store (or Firefox Add-ons) and search for the **ElasticVue** browser extension.
+1. Search for **elasticvue**  in your browser's extension catalogue.
+E.g. Chrome Web Store, Firefox Add-ons, Microsoft Webstore.

 2. Click on **"Add to Chrome"** (or **"Add to Firefox"**) to install the extension.